 To what extent can one extend the indigenous bundles that appear in classical complex and p-adic Teichmüller theory to objects that serve as "virtual analogues" of the entire nonabelian fundamental group of the tautological once-punctured elliptic curve over the moduli stack of [once-punctured] elliptic curves?

-Although this question lies beyond the scope of the present series of papers, it is the hope of the author that this question may be addressed in a future paper.
+the hope of the author that this question may be addressed in a future paper.